PuenaruIonutMarian/HRNet/README.md

 - `Sass`: A preprocessor scripting language that is interpreted or compiled into CSS.
 - `Vite`: A fast build tool and development server for modern web projects.
 - `Vitest`: A blazing-fast unit test framework powered by Vite.
+- `Playwright`: A Node.js library for browser automation that allows you to test your web applications end-to-end across different browsers.
 - `Node.js`: A JavaScript runtime built on Chrome's V8 JavaScript engine.
 - `npm`: A package manager for JavaScript.
 - `Visual Studio Code`: A source-code editor made by Microsoft for Windows, Linux, and macOS.